bpesquet/bpesquet.github.io/content/teaching.en.md

 draft: false
 ---

 My core activity at [ENSC](https://ensc.bordeaux-inp.fr/en) is creating and presenting courses to students.
-Here is a list of the classes i'm currently in charge of:
+Below is a list of the classes I'm currently in charge of.
+Some of the associated pedagogical resources are [available online]({{< ref "resources" >}}).

 - [Programming 101](https://ccc.bordeaux-inp.fr/syllabus/index.php?annee=2022&mode=consultation&chemin=65571_65569_65559_65558_65557_65556&langue=1) ;
 - [Web development](https://ccc.bordeaux-inp.fr/syllabus/index.php?annee=2022&mode=consultation&chemin=65589_65588_65579_65558_65557_65556&langue=1) ;